freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creators-guide/tutorials/realistic-playfield/3-texturing.md

 ![Wooden Playfield](substance-wood.png)

 Let's mask this out, since we don't want any of the channels influence the ink, and we don't want wood under the meshes that covers the inserts either.
-Right-click on the *Wood* folder, add a white mask with a fill effect named *Wood Mask*.
+Right-click on the *Wood* folder add a white mask with a fill effect named *Wood Mask*.

 Drag and drop `wood-mask-01.png` into *Assets*, import it as *alpha* into *project 'Playfield'*.
 Then drag the imported texture on *Wood Mask*'s grayscale.
-This does the inverse of what we want (i.e. it shows the wood only over the inserts).
+This does the inverse of what we want (i.e., it shows the wood only over the inserts).
 To fix this, right-click on *Wood Mask*, choose *Add filter*, click on *filter*, and choose *Invert*.

 Now we have masked out the inserts, but we still have wood over the ink.
 To fix this, create a new fill effect above the *Invert* filter, name it *Ink Mask*, import `ink-mask-01.png` and assign it to the fill effect.
 Select the blending mode to *Multiply*.